mcdonagh/QoL-Utilities/README.md

 <h3 id='ac-usage'>Usage & Output</h3>

-Command Format: **\/ru ac**
+Command Format: **\/qol ac**
 Executing this command will toggle the functionality on or off.
 The output will be printed to the chat window and will either be
-> Refundable & Tradeable items now auto confirming to equip
+> Automatically confirming to equip Refundable & Tradeable items.

 or
-> Refundable & Tradeable items now requiring manual confirmation to equip
+> Manual confirmation required to equip Refundable & Tradeable items.

 <h2 id='mm'>Middle Marker</h2>